LargeDumpsterFire/CSC337-Final-Project/README.md

    I do not intend to post the address on here just in case but it is accessible through ssh if anyone needs to get in there.
 DM me for login info and please let me know what you're doing.

-Things Josh is working on currently:

 -server.js
-   - Sanitize and validate inputs
+   - Sanitize and validate inputs?

--other .js scripts for page functionalities.
-   - about, features, settings

 -Implement HTTPS?
--(if possible/time allows) Implement a logging system for security monitoring.
+-(if possible/time allows) Implement a logging system for security monitoring?
--adjusting our license.
+-adjusting our license?